GlobalDataJustice/globaldatajustice.github.io/team.md

 Gargi is a researcher and policy officer in the Global Data Justice project at TILT.
 This position is funded by the [Luminate Foundation](https://luminategroup.com/) to curate and amplify the project's policy-relevant findings.
 She specializes in data governance in humanitarian and development contexts and is working on a [project](https://globaldatajustice.org/humanitariandatapartnerships/) involving research on the increased prevalence of data partnerships in the humanitarian sector, which addresses questions of regulation, ethics, and accountability.
 Prior to joining TILT, she was a legal consultant to the Government of Chhattisgarh in India and a legal intern at Greenpeace International.
 She has an Advanced LLM in European and International Human Rights Law from Leiden University.

-### Ana-Maria Hriscu
+### Franklyn Ohai

-Ana is a junior researcher in the Global Data Justice project.
-She contributes to the project on _Sphere transitions and transgressions during COVID-19: Challenging the tech sector's power grab in Europe_, funded by the [European Artificial Intelligence Fund](https://europeanaifund.org/tech-and-covid-19-grant/).
-She is interested in the challenges that data-driven technologies pose for privacy and data protection law, as well as for our understanding of what is fair and just treatment of individuals.
-Prior to joining the project, she obtained a BA in Comparative & English Literature from the University of Kent in the UK, an LLB in Global Law, and an LLM in Law and Technology from Tilburg University.
+Franklyn is a Student Assistant on the Global Data Justice project.
+He works on the research initiative on _Sphere transitions and transgressions during COVID-19: Challenging the tech sector's power grab in Europe_, funded by the [European Artificial Intelligence Fund](https://europeanaifund.org/tech-and-covid-19-grant/).
+He obtained his Bachelor of Laws (LLB Hons) from the University of Nigeria and is enrolled in the Law and Technology Master’s programme at Tilburg University.
+He is interested in understanding the impact of data technology on regulation and global development.
+Before joining the project, he served as a Legal Officer at the National Judicial Council (Nigeria), where he also researched human rights and access to justice.
+He has been called to the Nigerian Bar and is licensed to practise as a Barrister and Solicitor of the Supreme Court of Nigeria.

 ## Project Associates